 For your newborns and toddlers, the seats that are suitable for this age (up to 2 years old or older) group are rear-facing only seats, and convertible seats in the rear-facing only position.

 Toddlers and infants should be placed in this position these rear-facing seats until they reach the maximum weight or height limit – which is governed by the car seat manufacturer, so it’s best to do your research beforehand.
+There’s quite price range and on the cheaper-end scale, there’s a number of them to choose from as well.

 Toddlers & Preschoolers (Forward-Facing)